-Students successfully completing their First Year in Arts are eligible for entry into the programme leading to an Honours or General Degree in Social Sciences (Politics and Economics).
-The First Year political science and economics courses are part of the core compulsory courses and will count toward the degree requirements noted below.
-In consultation with departmental faculty, students will select courses each year which fulfil the degree requirements which are best suited to student interest.
+Students successfully completing their First Year in Arts are eligible for entry into the programme leading to an Honours or Major Degree in Political Science.
+The First Year political science courses are part of the core compulsory courses and will count toward the degree requirements noted below.
+In consultation with the Department Head, students will select courses each year which fulfil the degree requirements which are best suited to student interest.